Community Standards will answer questions about deed restrictions

-Community Standards representatives will answer questions about deed restrictions during a special presentation later this month.
+Community Standards representatives will answer questions about deed restrictions during a special presentation, hosted by a local official.

 The event is set for 7 to 9 p.m.
 Tuesday, Nov.
 28 at El Santiago Recreation Center and will be hosted by Community Development District 2 Supervisor Tom Swiers.